openflighthpc/build.openflighthpc.org/docs/source/index.rst

 Welcome to the openFlightHPC Project Documentation
 ==================================================

 This site contains the documentation for the openFlightHPC project.
-It contains concept descriptions, implementation considerations andguidelines for developing a HPC stack for any workflow.
+It contains concept descriptions, implementation considerations and guidelines for developing a HPC stack for any workflow.
 While the documentation will mainly focus on a traditional HPC cluster workflow there will be notes and tips to customising the process for varying workflows.

 Documentation Goal
 ------------------